Learn Material Health Guides Paint Guide

 4. Acrylic paints are one of the largest sources of microplastics in our environment, and they have made their way into most humans bodies, detected in blood samples.

-Or Lowe’s, or whatever hardware store you go to in-person.
-I get it— these are affordable, and you can see them in real life instead of buying them online at a premium.
+These are better options than paints made with standard levels of VOCs.
+They’re affordable, and you can see them in real life instead of buying them online at a premium.
 These hardware store zero-VOC paints almost certainly have PFAS or APEs and other harmful additives, but a zero-VOC paint that you can afford is still a better choice than a standard VOC paint.
 It isn’t fair that healthy paint costs more than unhealthy paint, as is true for many things in the non-toxic world.
 I hope that will change.
-In the meantime, if you go with a zero VOC regular paint, it’s OK, and just remember to take care of your home and self in other ways!
+I have purchased a zero VOC paint from the hardware store before, then got it color matched to a healthier paint through ECOS.

 Are mold killing paints safe?

-VOCs are not the only dangerous part of stains, paints, adhesives, and finishes.
-There are many chemicals that do not smell that are issues for health.
-This is what the GS-11 covers.
+VOCs are not the only dangerous part of stains, paints, adhesives, and finishes — there are many chemicals that do not smell that are issues for health and this is what GS-11 covers.
 Green Seal’s GS-11 certification means that a stain or finish is safer for human health than regular options.
 They limit the levels of VOCs, as well as carcinogens, reproductive toxins, triclosan, phthalates, heavy metals, and others.
 You can see the full list here.
 They have long prohibited long-chain PFAS, which have been known for longer to be harmful to human health, and will prohibit all PFAS, including short chain PFAS, starting in 2025.

 What is SCS Indoor Advantage certification?